zhuang-li/SCAR/README.md

 ## Model List

-We will make our pre-trained SCAR models available after the ICLR anonymity period concludes.
+We will make our pre-trained SCAR models available after the anonymity period concludes.
 In the meantime, feel free to train and test the models yourself using our scripts provided below.

 ## Key Components